ub-math/exam_guides/docs/instructor.md

 more information about time charts.
 </li>
 </ul>
-That's all!
 If you follow these instructions, you can skip the reminder of the exam preparation section.
 </p>
 </div>